INFN-PREDATOR/PREDATOR-milestones/README.md

 1. Whole-head quantitative data (MP2RAGE-based T1 mapping, MRF-based M0/T2 mapping and multi-echo GRE-based T2* mapping, resolution: 0.8-1.1 mm), together with high-resolution (0.8 mm) anatomical images (T1w and T2*w), were collected for 10 healthy subjects using 3T and 7T MRI scanners (GE HealthCare).
 2. Anatomical images were resampled to 0.5mm, and a super-resolution template was built using ANTs (nonlinear registration).
 3. Sub-millimetric quantitative parameter distributions were obtained by aligning the parametric maps to the anatomical template space.
-4. A 25-subjects 0.5mm isotropic whole head quantitative dataset (PD, T1, T2, T2*) was built by aligning our anatomical template to the [Open Science CBS Neuroimaging](https://www.sciencedirect.com/science/article/pii/S1053811915007612) and using our parameter distribution to create realistic randomized quantitative maps with different anatomical features.
+4. A 25-subjects 0.5mm isotropic whole head quantitative dataset (PD, T1, T2, T2*) was built by aligning our anatomical template to the [Open Science CBS Neuroimaging](https://www.sciencedirect.com/science/article/pii/S1053811915007612) database and using our parameter distribution to create realistic randomized quantitative maps with different anatomical features.

 The database can be freely downloaded on the [PREDATOR project OSF repository](https://osf.io/qkbca/).